formkiq/docs.formkiq.com/docs/tutorials/Opensearch/opensearch-ssh-tunnel.md

 ## Configure the SOCKS proxy

-The Foxyproxy can be used to proxy requests through the SSL tunnel and to the Opensearch dashboard.
+FoxyProxy can be used to proxy requests through the SSL tunnel and to the OpenSearch dashboard.

 The FoxyProxy Standard extension can be installed from the Google Chrome store.